airbytehq/airbyte/docs/integrations/sources/google-analytics-v4-service-account-only.md

 :::danger

-Google Analytics (Universal Analytics) will deprecate its API on July 1.
-At that point, this connector will stop working.
-For more information, please see https://support.google.com/analytics/answer/11583528.
+Google Analytics Universal Analytics Source Connector will be deprecated due to the deprecation of the Google Analytics Universal Analytics API by Google.
+This deprecation is scheduled by Google on July 1, 2024 (see Google's Documentation for more details).
+Transition to the Google Analytics 4 (GA4) Source Connector by July 1, 2024, to continue accessing your analytics data.

 :::